jamesrcutmore/Quiz-game1/README.md

       - I wanted to keep it colorful and fun!

-      - Bright colours so to make it easy and fun to navigate.
+      - Bright  primary colours so to make it easy and fun to navigate.

 ![Coloors Pallete](assets/quizgamepalette.jpg)